In thriller 'Runner Runner,' Timberlake, Affleck explore gambling's underside

 LOS ANGELES The dark and murky world of online gambling comes alive in new film "Runner Runner," a thriller exploring the depths of greed starring Justin Timberlake and Ben Affleck.

-Writers David Levien and Brian Koppelman, who penned the 1998 gambling drama "Rounders," return to the poker world with "Runner Runner," out in U.S. theatres on Friday.
-While gambling is a core theme, the writers said they were inspired by the behaviours and motivations of shady operators from many other industries as well.
+Writers David Levien and Brian Koppelman, who penned the 1998 gambling drama "Rounders," return to the poker world with "Runner Runner," out in U.S. theaters on Friday.
+While gambling is a core theme, the writers said they were inspired by the behaviors and motivations of shady operators from many other industries as well.

 "We never set out to intentionally hit a topic.
 We loved the idea of a maverick businessman who is immune to extradition.
 It was informed by gaming as well as other business figures," said Levien of the 20th Century Fox film.